ingadhoc/website/website_sale_product_description/README.rst

 Unique Description for E-commerce
 =================================

 Odoo has a sales description field that is used in e-commerce and sales orders.
-If you activate this option, a new field is created in products thath will only be used for e-commerce.
+If this module is installed, a new description field is created in products thath will only be used for e-commerce.

 Installation